Skip to main content

 • VSAS submitted the request, the grant was awarded, and the fence was installed in mid-August 2013.

-• In late August, Aimee Sadler presented her 3-day Dogs Playing for Life™(DPFL) workshop, which was also made possible by VSAS with funds obtained from Animal Farm Foundation.
+• In late August, Aimee Sadler presented her 3-day Dogs Playing for Life™(DPFL) workshop, which was also made possible by VSAS with funds obtained from the Animal Farm Foundation.

 • In July 2017, after obtaining additional DPFL™ training for staff and volunteers and making adjustments to the work schedule, Animal Services increased the frequency of playgroups so that it is nearly a daily activity.